 - Not many of respondents were aware of all the events in the town centre.
-However the event that they were most aware of was the Christmas Big Lights Switch On event, followed by late night shopping at Christmas, and then Life's a Beach. - Events that respondents wanted to see in the town centre included: "More specialist markets e.g. Young people's markets and Craft and Food fairs.
-Regular entertainment maybe a Brass Band concert.
-Activities to encourage people to spend more time in the town centre.
-Area where you can play games such as chess."
-"Live music just for the joy of live music, no special event needed."
-"Outdoor film shows."
-"We need to push Mansfield as place to host events that covers all ages and tastes from music festival, bands touring, comedy artists etc." "Real ale festival."
-"Show sporting events on a big screen."
-"Maybe a market place battle of the bands type event.
-More summer things for pre-school children." - 54% of respondents travel to the town centre by private car, which is a big change from 2011 when this was 65%.
-Those travelling bybus have increased from 7% to 11%, and the percentage of people who walk is 30%.
-The most popular reasons for this were because the car is more "convenient" and "public transport is too expensive". - Finally, people were asked what they liked MOST and LEAST about Mansfield town centre, overleaf is a sample of the typical responses received:
+However the event that they were most aware of was the Christmas Big Lights Switch On event, followed by the One Call Ice Rink, the Christmas market, and Tour of Britain. - Events that respondents wanted to see in the town centre included: "Farmers markets."
+"Open air cinema nights."
+"School holiday events and something for young families to do with their children."
+"Music events for all ages."
+"Traditional English celebrations like Pancake Day, St George's Day, May Day, Halloween, etc." "Brass bands."
+"Beer festival."
+"Easter egg hunt." - 70% of respondents travel to the town centre by private car, which is a big change from 2014 when this was 54%.
+Those travelling by bus have decreased from 11% to 10.8%, and the percentage of people who walk has decreased from 30% to 15.5%.
+The most popular reasons for this were because driving is "easier", "quicker" and "more convenient", and public transport is "too expensive" and "too infrequent". - Finally, people were asked what they liked MOST and LEAST about Mansfield town centre, overleaf is a sample of the typical responses received: